 With an ongoing interests in the Mask. (see 2018 Masks Projects)

 This video highlights that the animate and inanimate are closely related and yet the shift between one and the other has significant psychological effects.
-I reference a few verticals in my essay.
 I have called the Renodnol Mask the Polk-a'after reading about the psychological effects of suppressing your facial expressions which increased the inanimate mask like quality of the face.
 See Essay for more details.

 Ineed, I am interested in how masks hide, disguise and transform an identity. increasingly I am interested in masks as a form or 'role we play'.